The Quantization Model of Neural Scaling: Proof of concept: a toy dataset

 \subsection{Power law scaling and emergence}

-We train ReLU MLPs with a single hidden layer to solve this task.
-The input dimension is $n_\text{tasks} + n$ and we use cross-entropy loss, so the output dimension is $2$.
+We train ReLU MLPs with a single hidden layer to solve this task with cross-entropy loss.
+The input dimension is $n_\text{tasks} + n$.
 We use the Adam optimizer with a learning rate of $10^{-3}$.
 To study scaling with respect to the number of model parameters, we train networks of varying width by sampling batches online.
-For high enough $n$ (e.g.\ 100) it is unlikely that the network will encounter the same sample twice during training.
 Within an individual single-epoch training run, we can study scaling in steps $S$.
 To study scaling with respect to multi-epoch training dataset size $D$, we use a network of sufficient width for capacity to not be a bottleneck, and for varying $D$ we sample a training set of $D$ samples and train for multiple epochs, recording model performance when mean test loss is lowest (early-stopping).

-Training dynamics on the multitask sparse parity problem are highly nontrivial -- on each individual subtask, loss follows a reverse-S curve, undergoing a ``phase transition'' after an initial plateau.
-However, this transition happens at different times for different subtasks, so the overall loss decreases smoothly, averaging over these phase transitions.
-We leave a more detailed discussion of training dynamics to \Cref{sec:appendix-multitask-parity}.
+Training dynamics on the multitask sparse parity problem are highly nontrivial -- on each individual subtask, loss follows a reverse-S curve, dropping after an initial plateau.
+This transition happens at different times for different subtasks, so the overall loss decreases smoothly, averaging over these transitions.
+See~\Cref{sec:appendix-multitask-parity} for more discussion of training dynamics.